Is Windows Defender Good Enough in 2024? Full Guide

 Microsoft Defender is pretty good at detecting malware files, blocking exploits and network-based attacks, and flagging phishing sites.
 It even includes simple PC performance and health reports as well as parental controls with content filtering, usage limitations, and location tracking.
 Because Windows Defender now includes all of these useful features, users are wondering whether they can rely on Defender alone to protect their computers or need to use a third-party antivirus.

-I ran Microsoft Defender through rigorous tests (the same I use for all third-party antivirus products) to see if it’s good enough to keep you protected.
+I ran Defender through rigorous tests (the same I use for all third-party antivirus products) to see if it’s good enough to keep you protected.
 I downloaded around 1,000 malware files — including viruses, trojans, ransomware, adware, cryptojackers, keyloggers, and rootkits — in order to test the disk scanning and real-time protection functions.
+It caught most threats, but when I ran the same test without an internet connection, the results were noticeably worse.

 I also navigated to dozens of phishing sites on a few different browsers to assess Defender’s anti-phishing capabilities, and I simulated exploit and network-based attacks to test Microsoft’s built-in firewall and network protections.